 In both cases, my grandparents were elderly.
 They did all of the things they hoped to cross off their list: get married, have kids, welcome grandkids into the world and so on.
 Even when you know death is knocking on someone’s door, when it finally takes them away, it’s always a shock.

 As an introvert, I don’t process and grieve well by welcoming visitors and rummaging through photos and footage of happier times to prepare for a funeral.
 To be very honest, I’d prefer to sit in a room alone and gather my thoughts.
 To feel what I need to feel without worrying about writing speeches for a funeral or what someone is going to wear in their coffin or even what prayers will be said.
 Of course, exactly what happens following death differs greatly depending on people’s culture and personal preferences but I have always found the process to be more traumatic than expected.

 A couple of months after my grandfather died, I heard news that my friend had crossed over.

-I’ll never forget that feeling of sitting at my computer and staring at a blank screen as tears rolled down my face.
-I was home alone.
-I love silence and peace but on that particular day and in that particular moment, the silence was overwhelming.
-I felt like I couldn’t breath.
+I’ll never forget that feeling of sitting at my computer, staring at a blank screen.
+Tears rolled down my face.
+I was home alone (I love silence and peace).
+On that particular day and in that particular moment, the silence was overwhelming.
+There was no breathing.